Milton Núñez

 Milton Omar Núñez García (born 30 October 1972), commonly known as Tyson Núñez, is a Honduran former professional footballer.

 Nuñez played a few seasons in Honduras before moving abroad to play for Comunicaciones in Guatemala and for Nacional in Uruguay.
-He then briefly appeared for PAOK in the Superleague Greece and for Sunderland in the Premier League.
+He then briefly appeared for PAOK in the Super League Greece and for Sunderland in the Premier League.

 Club career

 Early career

 Born in Sambo Creek, Honduras, Nuñez played a few seasons in Honduras with Deportes Progreseño and Real España before moving abroad to play for Guatemalan side Comunicaciones and for Uruguayan club Nacional.

 PAOK

 In 1999, Nuñez joined Greek club PAOK.

 Sunderland

 In March 2000, Nuñez signed for Premier League side Sunderland.
 The transfer fee paid to former club Nacional was reported as £1.6 million plus a possible further £1 million in bonuses.

 One theory surrounding his signing is that Peter Reid, who was the manager when Núñez was brought to the Stadium of Light, thought that he had signed Núñez's strike partner at PAOK, Adolfo Valencia, and not Núñez himself.
-Núñez himself claimed in an interview that Sunderland had thought that Valencia and Nunez's international team-mate Eduardo Bennett, both of whom were of a similar build, were the same player, and had watched both of them play for PAOK and Honduras respectively assuming they had seen the same player twice.
+Núñez himself claimed in an interview that Sunderland had thought that Valencia and Núñez's international team-mate Eduardo Bennett, both of whom were of a similar build, were the same player, and had watched both of them play for PAOK and Honduras respectively, assuming they had seen the same player twice.
 In the confusion, they had ended up signing Núñez by mistake, with the diminutive forward being the only Honduran player at PAOK.
 Sunderland later went to court over the transfer as Nunez was owned by Uruguayan third tier team Uruguay Montevideo at the time of his move to Wearside, although he never played for them.
 Nunez stayed in England for two years before returning to Nacional, after playing just once for Sunderland against Wimbledon in the league and Luton Town in the League Cup.
 He later played for Pachuca and Necaxa.